-This is some hopefully useful information about the local area.
+This is some hopefully useful information about the local 'hood.
 If there is a star (*) next to an item,

 it means we've actually been there, done that.
 If you have questions, need advice, or would like suggestions, just